machinescream/worker_manager/README.md

 ![GitHub Logo](images/logo.jpg)

+## Some news
+Probably, scheduler will be removed from worker_manger after few tests because it seems unnecessary to schedule isolates while dartVM handle it by native scheduler

 ## Warning
 Current implementation for web support same as `compute` method from flutter foundation.
 True multithreading for web is under construction,